 Regional ESMS Specialist

-To achieve these enhancements, IUCN is hiring an ESMS Specialist for the Regional office for Central and West Africa, PACO.
-He/she will be responsible for the application of the IUCN ESMS policy on the regional project portfolio.
+To achieve these enhancements, IUCN is hiring an ESMS Specialist for the Asia Regional Office, ARO.
+He/she will be responsible for the application of the IUCN ESMS policy on the project portfolio of the Asia and Oceania region.
 This position will contribute to the region’s leadership in safeguard quality assurance and will play a key role in improving IUCN’s ESMS practices and culture.
 It will require safeguard subject-matter expertise and experience as well as aptitude in advising and training on the need and benefits of safeguard application.

 He/she will also build ESMS capacity in the region to enhance ESMS compliant project design and ensure effective implementation of the risk management strategies.
 This involves coaching and training of existing regional staff, project proponents and project managers (including external to IUCN) as well as supporting recruitment, onboarding and training of project ESMS officers.

 This position provides safeguards expertise to support learning from ESMS application in support of further refining the system and increasing the system’s efficiency.
 She/he will monitor the application of safeguard tools in the region, distil lessons learned and support the global ESMS Coordinator in system development, refinements and learning.

 This position will report to the Regional MEL Coordinator but will be guided technically by the global ESMS Coordinator.

 Application of ESMS procedures on the regional project portfolio, specifically:

 1. Environmental and social due diligence at project design stage